 Transportation as per the program

-Transport of food supply and expedition equipments to Base Camp and back
+Transport of food supply and expedition equipment to Base Camp and back

 Full board in lodges during trekking to base camp and back

 Base Camp tent-1tent-1 member

 Required kitchen equipment such as kitchen tent, store tent, toilet tent, table and chairs etc